gmidhun95/recommender_system/README Part 2.md

 Content-Based Model
 -------------------

+crawler.ipynb: IMDB data crawler for all the movies in the data

 BoxOfficeMojoScraper.py: A web scraper written to extract a list of top grossing actors and directors to create our item/user feature space.

 imdb_api_connection.py: IMDbPY API to extract genre, cast, director, and rating information for each movie in our dataset.